AhmedHanafy725/0-CI/README.md

 - Add a file called `zeroCI.yaml` to the home of your repository.
   ![zeroci location](/docs/Images/repo_home.png)
-- This file contains the project's prerequisites, installation script and test script:
+- This file contains the project's jobs (serial jobs with maximum 3 jobs) and every job should contain:
   - `prerequisites`:
     - `image_name`: Docker image name needed to be used for running the project on.
-    - `shell_bin`: shell bin path to be used to run commands on container. (default: `/bin/bash`)
+    - `shell_bin`: shell bin path to be used to run commands on container. (default: `/bin/sh`)
   - `install`: list of bash commands required to install the project.
   - `script`: list of bash commands needed to run the tests ([more details](#zeroci-script-configuration)).
   - `bin_path`: In case that the installation script or test script will generate a binary and need this binary to be in zeroci dashboard.
+This field can be in the first job only and if it is found in the second job, it will be ignored.
+Also the bin generated in first job will be found in the rest jobs in `/opt/bin`.

   (**Note:** RUT location will be in `/opt/code/vcs_repos/<organization's name>/<repository's name>`)